bonigarcia/selenium-jupiter/README.md

 ## Documentation

-You can find more details about this extension taking a look to the [selenium-jupiter documentation].
+You can find more details about this extension taking a look to the [selenium-jupiter user guide].

 ## About